Skip to main content

 Egypt

-In the lists from Soleb and Amarah (15th century BCE) toponyms related to «the land of the Shasu» were discovered, among which is «Se’ir» is present—a mountainous region east of the Arabah (Timna) (1993RedfordDB:272).
+Regarding historical toponymy, in the lists from Soleb and Amarah (15th century BCE) toponyms related to «the land of the Shasu» were discovered, among which is «Se’ir» is present—a mountainous region east of the Arabah (Timna) (1993RedfordDB:272).

 17 And Jacob journeyed to Succoth and built himself a house, and for his cattle he made booths; therefore he called the name of the place Succoth.

-Riparian Etymology.
+Riparian Etymology

 The identified phonetic similarity to the Akkadian term denoting a «bank of a river» confirms the geographical precision of the localization of Jacob's campsite in the immediate vicinity of a watercourse.